 Please also feel free to use this category if you are a subscriber who would like to renew your subscription while making a submission.

-Please note that only general submissions can be made through this category.
+Please note that only general or theme issue submissions can be made through this category.
 Contest entries must be submitted under the appropriate contest category.

 The Bellevue Literary Review seeks character-driven fiction with original voices and strong settings.
 We do not publish genre fiction (romance, sci-fi, horror).
 Our word max is 5,000, though most of our published stories tend to be in the range of 2,000-4,000 words.
 We have only occasionally published flash fiction.
 While we are always interested in creative explorations in style, we do lean toward classic short stories.